azye/MenuBarDnD/README.md

 Right-clicking the menubar icon will open a menu where you can toggle or quit the application.

 ## Known Issues
-- Do Not Disturb gets automatically turned off at midnight.
-MenuBarDnD does not currently deal with it at all.
 - Do Not Disturb settings like setting up custom DnD schedules are not supported either.

 These issues are here partly because Apple hasn't realsed any public API to the Do Not Disturb feature.
 I will be looking for workarounds to hopefully fix these issues.